-(e) Norrbotten, Sweden
+(d) Norrbotten, Sweden

-In February 8, 2018 submitted an application to add a new exploration permit at Norrbotten in northern Sweden consisting of five permits totalling 25 sq. km. located approximately 200 km north of the Company's Knaften project.
-The SGU has subsequently approved the application.
+In 2018, the Company staked new exploration permits in northern Sweden consisting of six permits totalling 35 sq. km. located approximately 200 km north of the Company's Knaften project.
+The permits are valid until January and April of 2021.